eiskalteschatten/developers-notebook-electron/README.md

 - [ ] Preferences
     - [ ] Switch themes
     - [ ] Move database (similar to iTerm2's preferences)
-- [ ] Add Vue Routing to remember where the user was when the program is next launched.
-Save the user's location in localStorage when closing the program.
+- [x] Add Vue Routing to remember where the user was when the program is next launched.
+Save the user's location in localStorage when switching routes.
 - [ ] About modal